 The Lovelace Medal celebrates people from academia, industry or education who have had major, notable impact in their field.
 They will have furthered knowledge or public understanding or driven transformational change in their discipline, made significant breakthroughs or advanced the efficacy or availability of computing education.

-Three winners were selected to receive the BCS Lovelace Medal in November 2023.
-Demis Hassabis and Jane Hillston received the BCS Lovelace Medal for research and Tom Crick received the BCS Lovelace Medal for Education.
+Three winners were selected to receive the BCS Lovelace Medal in 2024.
+Aggelos Kiayias and Philippa Gardner received the BCS Lovelace Medal for Research and Sue Sentance received the BCS Lovelace Medal for Education.

 Find out more about the selection criteria